rfiorella/COMPASS-ELM-ATS/docs/gross_water_source.md

 ## 5. Dew

+In most cases, dew is included as negative evaporation.

 In one very specific case, dew **IS NOT** included in evaporation.
 See evaporation_computation section on "Add back in dew".
 In other cases and ground surface fractions, dew **IS** included as negative evaporation.

+So we choose to **NOT** consider dew in this calculation.

+## Summary

+In summary, it appears that all needed fluxes are included in `col_wf%qflx_top_soil`.